syncfusion-content/windowsforms-docs/WindowsForms/Grouping/Overview.md

 ---
 layout: post
-title: Overview of Windows Forms Grouping control | Syncfusion
+title: Overview of Windows Forms Grouping Control | Syncfusion
 description: Learn here all about introduction of Syncfusion Windows Forms Grouping control, its elements, and more details.
 platform: WindowsForms
 control: Grouping